Community Engagement and Workshops

 PEN America offers tuition-free writing workshops year-round to student DREAMers, in which participants develop original short stories, poetry, and/or personal essays—under the tutelage of writer Álvaro Enrigue—to be performed at public readings.
 The program helps to build a diverse talent pipeline for these industries, and empowers DREAMers to use their voices to counter misinformation about immigrants.

 Based in New York, the Worker Writers Workshops cultivate the writing skills of domestic workers, taxi drivers, street vendors, and others.
 Worker Writers, an institute founded and directed by poet Mark Nowak, organizes and facilitates poetry workshops with global trade unions, workers’ centers, and other progressive labor organizations.
 These workshops create a space for participants to re-imagine their working lives, nurture new literary voices directly from the global working class, and produce new tactics and imagine new futures for working class social change.
-For the past four years, Worker Writers has facilitated annual workshops for the PEN World Voices Festival.
+For the past seven years, Worker Writers has facilitated annual workshops for the PEN World Voices Festival.

 The Press Freedom Incentive Fund, part of the PEN Across America initiative, supports new initiatives to invigorate local communities with ideas, information, questions, and discourse around press freedom defense.
 Proposals may center on events, panel discussions, campaigns, outreach efforts, educational initiatives, workshops, media outlet partnerships, and other formats that can be effective in building local press freedom constituencies.

 The Fund calls on Members and activists outside the major coastal metropolitan areas to join us in this effort, devising ways to engage and activate their communities.